Content Refresh Services - Update Content for AI-Overviews and AI Search

 What Does It Mean to "Refresh Content?"

-A content refresh means that you take existing content that isn't performing well, and then updaie it.
-You might edit it for readability or optimize keywords.
+A content refresh means that you take existing content that isn't performing well, and then update it for AI search.
+You can also edit it for readability or to optimize new keywords.
 This can help boost it's performance on search engines.

 Almost anything on your site can be refreshed.
 We can refresh old blog content or web pages that aren't getting traffic.
 Knowledge bases, FAQs, landing pages, and more can also be refreshed.
 Really, any type of outdated content you have on your site can be updated.
 Yes, even content that is "evergreen."

 How we choose how to revamp your content depends on a number of factors.
-We may simply add simple fixes.
-This includes adding more visual assets, removing broken links, or updating internal links.
-We may have to rewrite full areas of your page to give it a boost in search results.
+We may simply add fixes to improve readability for AI-powered search engines.
+This may also include adding more visual assets, removing broken links, or updating internal links.
+We may have to rewrite full areas of your page to give it a boost in traditional and AI search results.
 Finally, we can also use the existing content and expand upon it.
 This is common, because these days, search engines tend to prefer longer, more relevant content.

 Signs You Might Need a Content Refresh: